cedadev/tech-blog/_posts/AI/smolagents-experiments.md

 # Setup

-Before diving into Smolagents, let’s ensure we have everything ready.
+Before diving into smolagents, let’s ensure we have everything ready.
 In this section, I’ll cover the essential setup steps, including installing the required libraries, obtaining an API token, and logging in securely.

 ## Prerequisites
 You will need an API token from Hugging Face to use the LLMs.
-First, [create an account](https://huggingface.co/join) with Hugging Face, then you will want to generate a `fine-grained` token on the [tokens page](https://huggingface.co/settings/tokens/new?globalPermissions=inference.serverless.write&tokenType=fineGrained)
+First, [create an account](https://huggingface.co/join) with Hugging Face, then you will want to generate a `fine-grained` token on the [tokens page](https://huggingface.co/settings/tokens/new?globalPermissions=inference.serverless.write&tokenType=fineGrained).

-Keep note of your API key as you will need it later
+Keep note of your API key as you will need it later.

-Next open your prefered python interpreter and run `pip install smolagents` in your terminal
+Next open python and run `pip install smolagents` in your terminal.

-Other installs should you need them
+Other installs should you need them (the top two are used in examples.
+You may also need torch (Pytorch) the final two are for optimisations should you want to go further)
  - `pip install huggingface_hub`
+ - `pip install langchain`
  - `pip install torch`
- - `pip install langchain`
  - `pip install bitsandbytes`
  - `pip install accelerate`

 ## Available LLMs
-There are many different LLMs available on Hugging Face, some of which are "gated model" that require a subscription with Hugging Face (with exceptions like Llama).
+There are many different LLMs available on Hugging Face, some of which are "gated models" that require a subscription with Hugging Face (with exceptions like Llama).
 Below is a non-exhaustive list of free LLMs I’ve found and used in the examples later:

 - [Qwen/Qwen2.5-Coder-32B-Instruct](https://huggingface.co/Qwen/Qwen2.5-Coder-32B-Instruct) This Qwen model has 32.8B parameters and is optimised for coding tasks, ideal for handling complex workflows.
 - [meta-llama/Meta-Llama-3-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct) A general-purpose LLM with 8B parameters.